 We all know the basics for looking after our physical health, use the links to access a range of helpful information to get you on the right tracks:

 Our physical health affects our ability to take care of our mental health and visa versa.
 Speak with your GP if you are struggling to manage any of the above on your own.
 Here are some further resources that can help:

 Middlesbrough Live Well Centre have a range of services aimed to inspire you to live your healthiest, happiest life.

 Take a look at this short video from Keeping Well at Home which shows Val and Imran at the Live Well Centre as they show us some movements for balance and also get some mental wellbeing tips from Richie:

 You've Got This Facebook page provides real ideas for real people who want to be more active.

 Action for Happiness is a movement of people committed to building a happier and more caring society.
 They are backed by leading experts from diverse fields including psychology, education, economics and social innovation.

 Our genes influence about 50% of the variation in our personal happiness, our circumstances (like income and environment) affect only about 10%.
 40% is accounted for by our daily activities and the conscious choices we make.
 This shows that our daily actions can really make the difference!

-The Action for Happiness movement have identified 10 keys to achieving happiness:
+The Action for Happiness movement has identified 10 keys to achieving happiness:

 - Do things for others